joe-irving/freedomtour/_posts/2021-08-03-our-time-in-taunton.md

 While we like the idea behind these questions, we won't be asking them again as they were individualistic in nature, when we are aiming for groups to build conclusions that they can share with the assembly and a group can act on in the future.

+Many thanks to Greg plus guest-facilitator Fran for getting the assembly up to speed and holding the space.

 ![](/assets/images/pxl_20210804_150932383.jpg)

+Afterwards, the assembly stayed to eat a homemade no-egg potato salad, plus a mixed-bean salad and some donated brownies.

 ![Two women and a black and white cat.](/assets/images/img-20210804-wa0015.jpg "Frankie and Katie with a local cat.")

-A picture of the cat that tried to join the crew.
+Plus a cat tried to join the crew.